AdobeDocs/dynamic-media-classic.de-DE/help/best-practices-optimizing-quality-images.md

 `jpegSize` ist ein sehr nützlicher Parameter, wenn Sie sicherstellen möchten, dass ein Bild für die Bereitstellung für Geräte mit einem begrenzten Speicherplatz eine bestimmte Größe nicht überschreitet.

-* Dieser Parameter wird in Kilobytes ( `jpegSize=<size_in_kilobytes>`) festgelegt.
+* Dieser Parameter wird in Kilobyte ( `jpegSize=<size_in_kilobytes>`) eingestellt.
 Er legt die maximal zulässige Größe für Bildbereitstellung fest.
-* `&jpegSize=` mit dem JPG-Komprimierungsparameter `&qlt=`interagiert.
+* `&jpegSize=` interagiert mit dem JPG-Komprimierungsparameter `&qlt=`.
 If the JPG response with the specified JPG compression parameter ( `&qlt=`) does not exceed the `jpegSize` value, the image is returned with `&qlt=` as defined.
 Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size, or until the system determines it cannot fit and returns an error.

 As a best practice, set `&jpegSize=` and add the parameter `&qlt=` if you are delivering JPG images to devices with limited memory.